rodrigoesborges/infancia-grupo/list_of_software.md

 #### Version control
 ---

 > After two years of research and one year of heavy data analysis we discovered that the data was initially processed using some old and wrong version of a Matlab function.
-We could not even figure out when the version of the function was changed and who's the responsible (probably Alex, since he wrote this function in the first place …).
+We could not even figure out when the version of the function was changed and who's the responsible (probably Alex, since he wrote this function in the first place Ã¢Âá¸).

 ----